Many queries can be dealt with directly over the phone on the same day that you call.

 If you cannot attend an appointment for any reason please inform us at least an hour before your appointment by phone on 01483 766699 or via on-line access in order for us to give the slot to someone else.
 Failure to attend three appointments may lead to you being removed from the practice list.

 We apologise in advance if we keep you waiting for a pre-booked appointment - unfortunately the clinical team may be delayed with patients that are have complex health needs or are acutely unwell.
-They will try to ensure that patients waiting are kept informed of possible delayed including using screen messages in reception.
+We will try to ensure that patients waiting are kept informed of possible delayed including using screen messages in reception.

 Please inform a member of staff if you require an interpreter or translator as all members of staff have access to this phone service to ensure that there is no barrier to effective and safe communication.